Voulge

-A voulge (also spelled vouge, sometimes called a couteau de breche) is a type of polearm that existed in medieval Europe, primarily in 15th century France.
+A voulge (/vuzh/; also spelled vouge or wouge) is a type of polearm that existed in medieval Europe, primarily in 15th-century France.

 Description

 A voulge would usually have a narrow single-edged blade (sometimes with a secondary edge on the back) mounted with a socket on a shaft.
 The weapon could additionally feature shaft reinforcements called langets and rondel protection for the hands at the base of the blade.
 Troops that used the weapon are called voulgiers.
-It is a weapon noted to have been used by the Franc-Archers and is also depicted in artwork of their creation.
+It is a weapon noted to have been used by the franc-archers and is also depicted in artwork of their creation.